 Community School student Kaela Seltzer, flute and saxophone, is a senior at LA County High School for the Arts who is in her fourth year of attending Colburn.

+What are you most excited about this fall semester?
 I’m most excited to play in the Tuesday night Big Band.
 Earlier in high school I had the opportunity to sub in the Big Band a couple of times, and each time I left feeling so inspired and eager to practice my instruments.
 I’m really grateful to have a spot in the band this year.

+How has your experience of being back on campus been?
 It has been a really positive experience being able to play with musicians I don’t see often at school [LA County High School for the Arts].
 The first rehearsal back in person felt very normal and everyone seemed excited to be back and playing together.

+What is a specific or personal area of focus for you this semester?
 This semester I’m focused on addressing gaps in my playing.
 For me this includes elements of saxophone technique that I’ve yet to dig into and addressing challenges I have when improvising.
 My hope is to have improved these areas by early December when college prescreen recordings are due.

 I believe that having the dynamics, clarity, and delicacy in my movement will strengthen me a lot as a dancer.
 Samuel C. Portillo